Current students should consult this page to review their grant manual and keep track of their grant requirements.

 Once your mentor has reviewed your project, you may upload it a digital version of it here.
 When you have submitted your file, your mentor will automatically receive an email to approve your project.
 The Undergraduate Research Opportunities Program must receive both the uploaded file and your mentor's approval for this requirement to be complete.

-Participate in the Inquiry at UST poster session.
+Participate in the Inquiry poster session.
 This will be held during the semester following your grant term and will give you an opportunity share the results of your research with faculty and peers.

 Note: Spring grant recipients are expected to present at Inquiry in May before the end of their grant term.
 Students who are not graduating may request permission to present at the session in the semester following.
 Email requests to Laura Bru at UROP@stthomas.edu.

 Please visit the Inquiry website to register for an upcoming session.

 We encourage you to build on the research you began or strike out in new directions.
 Here are just a few ideas.

 - Consider other undergraduate grant opportunities offered by the Undergraduate Research Opportunities Program.
 Continue to explore this website to determine which you can pursue next!

 - Consult with your faculty mentor about further opportunities to present or publish your research results, and check out opportunities on and off campus advertised through the UROP.

 - Let us brag about you!
 If you continue to present your results, share your successes with us on Facebook or by email.